 Reverse said the West Island location allowed them to bring three new scenarios to life, a pirate ship, crazy circus and museum heist.
 There is also a link between the three storylines, creating continuity between the rooms in order to change up the experience and keep people coming back.

-S.Cape Laval opened at Centropolis last January in Laval.
+S.Cape Laval is at Centropolis in Laval.
 It features one room where participants have 60 minutes to break a genie’s curse and escape from the lamp he’s trapped you in.
 Team members have to work together to find clues, and solve puzzles and riddles.
 Co-owners Rocky Compierchio and Fabio Coppola got the idea to open their business after travelling in Europe and visiting a similar escape room.

 Coppola, who has a degree in psychology, came up with the story and the concept for the room.
 It took them a year and a half to put it together and work out all the kinks.
 The experience is built for two to eight players.
 Compierchio said they try to engage all five senses, which also makes it more challenging to solve the mystery.
 With so many things going on at the same time, it can be more difficult to differentiate what’s important and what isn’t.